girobusan/astronvim-setup/README.md

 **NOTE:** This is for AstroNvim v4+

-A template for getting started with [AstroNvim](https://github.com/AstroNvim/AstroNvim)
+Based on temmplate repo of [AstroNvim](https://github.com/AstroNvim/AstroNvim)

 ## What's done